VanillaPlusPlus/InfectedHordesPlus/README.md

 ```
 -mod=@InfectedHordesPlus
 ```

-## Configuration:
-- Inside of your profile folder, which should be in the same folder that you set in the installation process with -profiles, open ```InfectedHordesPlus.json``` and changes it's values.
-The names are self explainitory.
-If you need any help please join our [discord](https://discord.gg/bkf3u7M).
-Have fun.

 **Note: If you set lifetime to 0 inside of the json file, hordes will not despawn with a time; however, they will be removed as a valid "horde" when all horde members are killed off, dead bodies are despawned with normal despawn timer.
 This allows hordes to stick around to get to know the players. ;D**